WORDS

 Scatter or spread widely.

-The internet allows us disseminate information faster.
+us disseminate information faster.

 Dormant